AnorakArturo/CIP/README.md

 ## To Do

-- Model Implementation (1)
+- Polishing
-- Web Interface
+- Web Deployment